-This report is designed to provide an overview of the Electric Fund's FY 2022-23 results.
-Questions concerning the fund's financial results can be addressed to the Finance Department, City of Vernon, 4305 Santa Fe Avenue, Vernon, California, 90058.
+This report is designed to provide an overview of the VPU electric, gas, water, and fiber optics utilities of the City of Vernon.
+Questions concerning the financial results can be addressed to the Finance Department, City of Vernon, 4305 Santa Fe Avenue, Vernon, California, 90058.